 by Peter Swann

-This past week, I was in Dallas for some training and meetings.
+One time I was in Dallas for some training and meetings.
 After I finished, my airport shuttle arrived and I prepared to board.
 As I did so, two things became immediately clear to me.
 One was that I had the shuttle all to myself.
 The second was that as my driver was apparently in a very bad mood, he was going to take it all out on me.

 It was obvious that my driver wasn’t from the States, so I tried to lighten his mood by talking about his home country.
 I asked him where he was from, and he grunted out, “Africa.”
 It seemed clear he didn’t want to talk, but I pressed further.
 I asked him where in Africa, and he tersely replied, “East Africa.”
 His stalling technique caused me to temper my own frustration by this point, so I responded, “I’m from East Africa as well.
 Where exactly are you from?”